santisq/PSCompression/README.md

 | ---  | --- |
 | `-Path` | Absolute or relative path for the File or Folder to be compressed |
 | `-DestinationPath` | The destination path to the Zip file
-| `-CompressionLevel` | Define the compression level that should be used.
+| `-CompressionLevel` &nbsp; &nbsp; | Define the compression level that should be used.
 See [CompressionLevel Enum](https://docs.microsoft.com/en-us/dotnet/api/system.io.compression.compressionlevel?view=net-6.0) for details
 | `-Update` | Updates Zip entries and adds new entries to an existing Zip file
 | `-Force` | Replaces an existing Zip file with a new one.
 All Zip contents will be lost
 | `-PassThru` | Outputs the object representing the compressed file.
 The function produces no output by default